maheshgm/arbiterX/README.md

 Look at the example template for better understanding.

 ## What it can do currently:
 ArbiterX can find and generate an exploit for buffer overflows.
 The exploit generated will execute the target function present in the binary.
-With minor modification to the code can get a shell also (return to libc Attack).
+With minor modification to the code can get a shell also (return to libc).

 ## Example: